theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/extraction-parameters.md

-updateMode | Update mode to use for the run| verfügbar in [ODP](../odp/odp-functions-ov#update-mode) subscriptionSuffix | Suffix to use multiple inits on a single SAP system | verfügbar in [ODP](../odp/odp-functions-ov#subscriptions) extractDataOnDeltaInit | Whether to extract data if request is delta init| verfügbar in [ODP](../odp/odp-functions-ov#update-mode) hierarchieName | The name of the hierarchy to extract for hierarchy extractors| verfügbar in ODP & DeltaQ variant | Name of a variant | verfügbar in [Report](../abap-reports/variants-and-selections) & [SAP Query](../sap-queries/variant-selections) batchJobName | Name of the Batch Job| verfügbar in [Report](../abap-reports/report-extraction-settings) gatwewayHost | Gateway Host | verfügbar in [DeltaQ](../datasource-deltaq/customizing-check#settings)
+updateMode | Update mode to use for the run| verfügbar in [ODP](../odp/odp-functions-ov#update-mode) subscriptionSuffix | Suffix to use multiple inits on a single SAP system | verfügbar in [ODP](../odp/odp-functions-ov#subscriptions) extractDataOnDeltaInit | Whether to extract data if request is delta init| verfügbar in [ODP](../odp/odp-functions-ov#update-mode) hierarchyName | The name of the hierarchy to extract | available in ODP, DeltaQ & Hierarchy representation | The representation / output format of the hierarchy to extract: "ParentChild", "Natural" or "ParentChildWithNodeNames"  | available in [Hierarchy](../bw-hierarchies/table-output) dateTo | The valid-to-date of the hierarchy to extract | available in [Hierarchy](../bw-hierarchies/hierarchy-extraction-define#format-the-output) variant | Name of a variant | verfügbar in [Report](../abap-reports/variants-and-selections) & [SAP Query](../sap-queries/variant-selections) batchJobName | Name of the Batch Job| verfügbar in [Report](../abap-reports/report-extraction-settings) gatwewayHost | Gateway Host | verfügbar in [DeltaQ](../datasource-deltaq/customizing-check#settings)